Before the Apparitions

-When one describes the Apparitions, Bernadette is often presented as a poor frail and ignorant girl, living in miserable conditions in the Cachot.
+When one describes the Apparitions, Bernadette is often presented as a poor, frail and ignorant girl, living in miserable conditions in the Cachot.
 True, but it was not always thus.
-When she was born on 7th January, 1844, at the Boly Mill, she was the first child and heiress, of Francois Soubirous and Louise Casterot who married for love.
+When she was born on 7th January, 1844, at the Boly Mill, she was the first child and heiress of Francois Soubirous and Louise Casterot who married for love.
 Bernadette grew up in a close-knit family in which she was cherished.
 Ten years of happiness in the decisive early years of her childhood made her strong and surprisingly balanced.
 The descent into the unhappiness which followed could not erase this human richness.
 Bernadette, at 14 years of age, stood only 1 m.
 40 tall. suffered from bouts of asthma.
 She had a lively, spontaneous and generous nature; she was witty and incapable of deception.
-She was proud, which didn’t escape Mother Vauzou in Nevers who described her as having, “ a closed character, very touchy.”
+She was proud, which didn’t escape Mother Vauzou in Nevers who described her as having“ a closed character, very touchy.”
 Bernadette’s faults distressed her and she fought them with energy.
 A strong personality but unsophisticated.
 No school for Bernadette: she had to help her aunt Bernarde.
 No catechism: her memory refused to retain the abstract phrases.
 At 14, she couldn’t read or write, and she suffered at being excluded.
 Then she reacted.
-In September 1857 she was sent to Bartrès.
-On January 21st, 1858, she returned to Lourdes.
+In September 1857, she was sent to Bartrès.
+On 21st January, 1858, she returned to Lourdes.
 She wanted to make her First Communion.
-This she did on June 3rd, 1858.
+This she did on 3rd June, 1858.

 The public life